In this article, you will learn what is Two Stroke Engine? Their Working, Types, Advantages, and Disadvantages are explained with Pictures.

 What is a Two-Stroke Engine?

-A two-stroke engine is a type of internal combustion engine which completes a power cycle with two strokes of the piston during only one crankshaft revolution.
+A two-stroke engine is a type of internal combustion engine that completes a power cycle with two strokes of the piston during only one crankshaft revolution.

-In four-stroke engines, there is one working stroke in two revolutions of the crankshaft or in a cycle of four strokes of the piston.
+In four-stroke engines, there is one working stroke in two revolutions of the crankshaft or a cycle of four strokes of the piston.
 The desire for one working stroke in every revolution of the crankshaft has led to the development of the two-stroke engine.

-In two-stroke engines, there are no suction and exhaust strokes.
+In these engines, there are no suction and exhaust strokes.
 There are only two remaining strokes the compression stroke and power stroke.
 These are usually called upward strokes and downward strokes.
 Also, instead of valves, there are inlet and exhaust ports in two-stroke engines.

 A fresh charge enters the cylinder at the end of the working stroke through the inlet port.
 And then burnt exhaust gases are forced out through the exhaust port by a fresh charge.

-Two strokes Spark Ignition (Petrol) Engine.
+Two Strokes Spark Ignition (Petrol) Engine

 The principle of a two-stroke spark-ignition engine is shown in the figure.
 Its two strokes are as follows: